 Here's your mandatory match content for today’s game:

-- Our Intelligence Report features info about Vancouver with help from Caleb Wilkins from SB Nation’s Eighty Six Forever.
+- Our Intelligence Report provides more info about Vancouver with help from Mark Dailey of the From the Back Line podcast.

-- This week's PawedCast includes our key match-ups and score predictions.
+- This week's PawedCast includes our key match-ups and score predictions, plus an exclusive interview with Orlando Pride/Aussie international midfielder Emily van Egmond.

 Goalkeeper: Brian Rowe.